 \section{Results and discussion}

-We evaluate the performance of our proposed framework by applying it to infer the neural network structure for graph convolutional encoder on biomedical interaction prediction.
-We investigate our method's performance and compare it with the heuristically designed encoder structure.
-We further demonstrate that the settings of truncation have no impact on the performance of our model.
+We evaluate the performance of our method by applying it to infer the network structures of GC encoders for biomedical interaction prediction.
+We examine the behaviors of our proposed framework and conduct comparisons with heuristically designed encoder structures.
+We also demonstrate that the setting of truncation ($K$) has no impact on the performance of our model.